FlorianHandke/chicken_coop/README.md

 The sensor will be connected to **GPIO27** in our case.

 For more information please see [this](https://randomnerdtutorials.com/esp32-dht11-dht22-temperature-humidity-sensor-arduino-ide/) tutorial from random nerd tutorials.

+### Reed Switches

+Additional info on reed switches and ESP32 can be found in [this tutorial](https://randomnerdtutorials.com/monitor-your-door-using-magnetic-reed-switch-and-arduino/).

 ### MQTT Broker